macros4outlook/quotefixmacro/README.md

 3. Tools > Options > Mail Format > Internet Format...

-   * Automatic wordwrap after: 76 characters
+   * Automatic wordwrap after: 76 characters (which is the default when you did not touch that setting)

 4. Tools > Options > Mail Format > Signatures...

    * Create a signature that is only used for reply and forward.
-You have to insert at least %Q to get the quoted original mail.
+You have to insert at least `%Q` to get the quoted original mail.
    * Assign this signature to every mail account you want to use.

 5. Display all E-Mail as Text

-   * Otherwise, QuoteFix does not work. -- See Microsoft KB 831607 for an explanation how to turn this feature on.
+   * Otherwise, QuoteFix does not work. -- See Microsoft [KB 831607](https://support.microsoft.com/en-us/office/change-the-message-format-to-html-rich-text-format-or-plain-text-338a389d-11da-47fe-b693-cf41f792fefa?ui=en-us&rs=en-us&ad=us) for an explanation how to turn on this feature.
-   * For Outlook 2010: File / Options / Security Center / Options for the Security Center / E-Mail Security / "Read as Plain Text" / `[X]` Read all standard mail in plain text, `[X]` Read all digitally signed mail in plain text"
+   * For Outlook 2010 and later: File / Options / Security Center / Options for the Security Center / E-Mail Security / "Read as Plain Text" / `[X]` Read all standard mail in plain text, `[X]` Read all digitally signed mail in plain text"

 ## Templates